Alex Garland: Video games

 Garland and Tameem Antoniades co-wrote the video game Enslaved: Odyssey to the West for the PlayStation 3 and Xbox 360.
 They won a 2011 award from the Writer's Guild of Great Britain.
 Garland also served as a story supervisor on the game DmC: Devil May Cry in 2013.

 Personal life

-Garland is married to actress Paloma Baeza and has two children.
+Garland is married to English-Mexican actress Paloma Baeza, with whom he has a son and a daughter.
+He has described himself as being an atheist.

+Garland has described himself as politically left, but has expressed concern over increasing political polarisation, particularly in America.
+He cited this concern as a core inspiration for his film Civil War.